 - Perverting the course of justice

-- Texting or using a mobile phone while driving
+- Texting or using a mobile phone whilst driving

 - Driving without insurance

-We hope that this website provides some general details about the issue of driving offence you face.
-However, every case is unique and our expertise as motoring offence solicitors means that we can assist you through all steps in your traffic case.
+Every driving offence is unique and our extensive expertise in driving offence cases ensures we can assist you through all the steps in your own individual traffic case.

-Whether you face the potential of speeding points or a dangerous driving charge, we are here to help you.
+Whether you face speeding points or a charge for dangerous driving, we are here to help you.
 Get in touch with our specialist motoring offence solicitors for advice.